appsody/website/content/docs/stacks/stacks-overview.md

 | `experimental` | `https://github.com/appsody/stacks/releases/latest/download/experimental-index.yaml` |

 By default, Appsody comes with the `incubator` and `experimental` repositories.
 Other repositories can be added by running the [`appsody repo add`](/docs/using-appsody/cli-commands/#appsody-repo-add) command.

+## Contributing a stack

+If you would like to contribute a stack, you would need to submit a pull request and decide which repository you think is most suitable, corresponding to the stability level of your stack.
+We will review it, provide further guidance and request changes as necessary.
+If we agree that the new stack fulfils the criteria of your chosen repository, we will approve, merge and release your stack.
+When we release your stack, the following will occur:
+- A template archive for each stack template will be generated
+- A docker image of the stack will be pushed to [Appsody’s DockerHub](https://hub.docker.com/u/appsody)
+- The indexes for each repository will be updated

+These same steps will occur for subsequent pull requests updating your stack.
+If you would like to move the stack to a different repository, you will need to submit a pull request, changing the stack from the current repository to the new repository directory.
+We will make a decision with regards to whether or not your stack fulfils the criteria of the new repository.